 A Grade I listed headquarters building undergoing commercial repositioning required imagery that could withstand both heritage scrutiny and the realities of high-specification leasing in London's most historic commercial address.

-The challenge was not to show what the building could become, but to show that its transformation would feel inevitable rather than imposed.
+The challenge was not to show what the building could become, but to demonstrate that its transformation would feel inevitable rather than imposed.

 Grade I listing brings extraordinary constraints.
-Every visual representation becomes a promise that will be measured against centuries of architectural significance.
+Every visual representation becomes a promise measured against centuries of architectural significance.

-Working closely with the design team, we developed a visual language that emphasised material continuity and spatial proportion rather than stylistic contrast.
+Working closely with the design team, we developed a visual language that emphasised material continuity and spatial proportion rather than stylistic contrast — showing evolution, not erasure.

 In a Grade I context, restraint is not the absence of ambition.
 It is ambition disciplined by centuries of precedent.

 The imagery needed to serve dual purposes: satisfy heritage consultants while compelling commercial tenants.
-This required a careful balance—aspirational without overstatement.
+This required a careful balance — aspirational without overstatement, refined without timidity.